runetrust/cds_repo/readme.txt

-This is my repo for cultural data guys
+This is my repo for cultural data science